stephengroe/phx-tech-events/README.md

 I hand-curate local gems and update the list often, usually weekly.
 Each one is a real, verified in-person event/meetup/conference/hackathon in the greater Phoenix metro area.

 Check out the next two months (listed below) or find future months in the repo.
 Don't see your favorite event?
-Let me know or make a pull request!
+Let me know and I'll add it!

 (Last update: 2024-07-07)